Charm Physics at the Super $\tau$-Charm Factory: Summary

-Many of these measurements at STCF will benefit from the clean reaction environment, strictly constrained kinematics and well-controlled systematic uncertainties, which necessitates a detector with excellent performance, especially in identifying the types of different charged particles, detecting low-momentum charged particles and measuring photons.
-The unprecedented precisions obtained with high statistics charm data will enable us to have a much more in-depth understanding of the challenges facing the SM and hopefully will provide some clues/solutions to them.
-Hence, it will play a crucial role in leading the high intensity frontier of elementary particle physics worldwide.
+Many of these crucial measurements will benefit from the clean reaction environment and well-constrained kinematics at the STCF.
+Additionally, the detector designed for optimal performance, particularly in charged-particle identification, low-momentum charged-particle detection, and photon measurement, will be advantageous.
+The unprecedented precision achievable with high-statistics charm data will deepen our understanding of the challenges of the SM and may provide new evidence or solutions.
+Thus, the STCF will play a pivotal role in advancing the high-intensity frontier of elementary particle physics on a global scale.